Please note: the number in parentheses indicates the date on which each writer posts monthly.

 Patricia Grady Cox (14th)

 Patricia Grady Cox is a member of Western Writers of America and Women Writing the West.
 Her nonfiction work has appeared in magazines, newspapers, and ghost-written memoirs.
 Patricia has volunteered at the Pioneer Arizona Living History Museum where she experienced, first-hand, the realities of life in the 1800s.
 Her love of the Southwest – the landscape, the history, the culture – infuses her work with authenticity.
-Originally from Rhode Island, she moved to Arizona 24 years ago and currently lives in Phoenix.
-Her novel, Chasm Creek, is available on Amazon or through her website.
-Patricia blogs weekly at Patricia Grady Cox, Writer.
+Originally from Rhode Island, Patricia moved to Arizona 24 years ago and currently lives in Phoenix.
+Her novel, Chasm Creek, is available through her website and on Amazon.
+She blogs weekly at Patricia Grady Cox, Writer.
 Her second novel, HELLGATE, is now on sale.